 SEO, or Search Engine Optimization, is a set of techniques that improve a website’s search engine visibility to qualifying leads.
 Since the search rankings achieved through this practice is unpaid, it’s considered organic, hence the name.

-Here’s one of the biggest differences between organic SEO and paid ads; results achieved through search engine optimization can sustain over time, but the placement of ads will stop the moment the campaign ends.
+Here’s one of the biggest differences between organic SEO and paid ads; results achieved through search engine optimization can sustain over time, but the placement of ads will stop when the campaign ends.
 While SEO is a powerful digital marketing tool, it takes time and effort to make a website rank well organically.
-PPC (pay-per-click) and social media ads, on the other hand, will provide a more immediate return on your investment.
+On the other hand, PPC (pay-per-click) and social media ads will provide a more immediate return on your investment.

 Case for Paid Ads

-Building contents and domain authority takes time, which is a luxury you might not have when launching a new company.
+Building content and domain authority takes time, which is a luxury you might not have when launching a new company.
 Since paid ads are usually based on bids and engagements, it helps if you have a large budget or sell high-ticket items.
-For example, it costs $2.33 per click to outbid competition for the keyword “realtor” in Regina, but $5.07 for “restaurant(s).”
-You can see how paying for ads is more suitable for high margin products and services.
+For example, it costs $2.33 per click to outbid the competition for the keyword “realtor” in Regina but $5.07 for “restaurant(s).”
+You can see how paying for ads is more suitable for high-margin products and services.
 Another reason why you might consider paid ads is if you don’t have a website well designed for organic SEO.
 You can always send click-through traffic to your social media or store page.

-- The costs of outbidding competition isn’t always proportionate to the costs of goods and services.
+- The costs of outbidding competition aren’t always proportionate to the costs of goods and services.

-Not all digital advertising platforms are created equally, depending on your business and needs, some are more suitable than others.
+Not all digital advertising platforms are created equally.
+Depending on your business and needs, some are more suitable than others.
 PPC platforms such as Google Ads are based on bids and keywords.
-What that means is only people that are searching or viewing relevant contents online will see your ads.
-If you know what your audience searches for, reads online and where they are geographically, PPC might be for you.
-The reason for that is they already have a search intent, whether it’s to buy, look for information or direction.
+What that means is only people that are searching or viewing relevant content online will see your ads.
+If you know what your audience searches for, reads online and where they are geographical, PPC might be for you.
+The reason for that is they already have a search intent, whether it’s to buy, look for information, or direction.
 It is easier to convert them into customers when they already have a search intent.

 Case for Organic SEO